 Studies have shown how text-to-speech technology allows students to focus on the content rather than on the act of reading, resulting in a better understanding of the material.
 This not only makes students more likely to retain information, but it also increases their confidence and motivation.

-By making students more independent in their learning process, TTS also makes it easier for teachers and parents to supervise their progress.
+By making students more independent in their learning process, text-to-speech also makes it easier for teachers and parents to supervise their progress.

-TTS helps improving word recognition and it makes students more likely to identify and fix their mistakes.
+TTS helps improve word recognition and it makes students more likely to identify and fix their mistakes.